-If you’re here, then you’ve probably come across or even have an infestation of mealybugs.
-Those tiny, cloud-like creatures on your plants that refuse to budge.
+If you’re here, then you’ve probably come across or even have an infestation of mealybugs in your garden or greenhouse.
+Those tiny, cloud-like creatures on your plants refuse to budge.

 Are you interested to know more?
 Read about to what extent this white, fuzzy bug can be harmful.

 How Can Mealybugs Be Harmful to Humans?

 Another question here is: Can mealybugs infest your house?

 Unfortunately, yes.
 Mealybugs can often be found indoors, such as in your living room or glasshouse, as they thrive in warm and humid climates.
 Indeed, an infestation of mealybugs isn’t dangerous to humans, but they cause some harm.

 In some cases, people experience an allergic reaction to honeydew, the waste product of mealybugs.

 This allergen induces symptoms like skin irritation, skin rashes, or sinusitis when patients come in contact with the substance.

 The sticky residue Mealybugs secrete is a substance called honeydew.
 Honeydew is the sugary residue that attracts feeding insects, like honeybees, and enhances mold development in plants.

 This secretion contains sugar because mealybugs can only digest some of the liquid sap they ingest, and then they excrete the rest as the honeydew.